Updated January 14, 2024

 “Help!
 I’m leaving for my thru-hike in a week and don’t know what food I’m bringing.
 Where do I start??”

 Sound familiar?
 You’re in the right place!
 At Backcountry Foodie, we hear this question all the time.
 Meal planning for any backpacking trip can be a task.
-Thru-hikers face the added challenge of planning backpacking meals for an extended period of time and resupplying at unfamiliar grocery stores.
+Thru-hikers face the added challenge of planning backpacking meals for an extended period and resupplying at unfamiliar grocery stores.
 Luckily, Backcountry Foodie has all the tools to relieve your meal planning anxiety.
-This post describes how you can use our personal meal planner to do most of the prep work for you.
+This post describes how you can use our meal planner to do most of the prep work for you.

 Why make a backpacking meal plan?

 First, pat yourself on the back for considering your diet beforehand.
 Many hikers don’t plan at all, and this often gets them into trouble when hiker hunger kicks in.
 Making a meal plan before your departure date is well worth the effort.
 Here’s why: